Astroua/TurbuStat/docs/tutorials/statistics/mvc_example.rst

 .. math::
     \Sigma_{v}\, v I(x, v)

+.. consider writing out the text below in math?

 The structure function of the modified velocity centroid is then the squared difference of the unnormalized centroid with the squared difference of :math:`M_0` times the velocity dispersion (:math:`<v^2>`) subtracted to remove the density contribution.
 This is both easier to express and compute in the Fourier domain, which yields a two-dimensional power spectrum:

 .. math::